 We were planning to drive the entire bottom loop the first day, starting from Grant Village and ending at Bridge Bay campground.
 But traffic around the major attractions is walking pace at most in peak season.
 As the perspective of chilling in the sun seemed more appealing than chilling in the RV, we turned around and drove to Bridge Bay the way we came.
 We made a quick stop at Kepler Cascades.

 Bridge Bay is one of the five national park campgrounds.
 Just like Grant Village campground, it’s located at Yellowstone Lake.
 Bridge Bay is an open meadow, whereas Grant Village’s many trees offer more privacy.
 For “apéro” in the sun however, Bridge Bay campground is just perfect.

 The bisons of Hayden Valley played the lead role in our second Yellowstone day.
 Oscar was flying out of Yellowstone airport, just two miles west of Yellowstone national park.
 To get there, we had to pass through Hayden Valley.
 This area is known for its large herds of bison that roam the valley, and apparently also the road.

 Being completely stuck in traffic in the middle of a national park was definitely a first.
 After an hour of barely moving and some cursing, we realized we wouldn’t make it in time for the flight.
 Calling the airline to try changing the flight was impossible as we were in the middle of no-service land.
-Nothing left to do but giving in to the stunning landscapes around us.
+Nothing left to do but give in to the stunning landscapes around us.